Component Life Expectancy

 |Laminated Veneer Lumber||80+|

-Fastener life expectancy varies too much based on where the fasteners are installed in a home, the materials in which they’re installed, and the local climate and environment.
-Inspectors can use the guidelines below to make educated judgments about the materials they inspect.
+Fastener manufacturers do not give lifespans for their products because they vary too much based on where the fasteners are installed in a home, the materials in which they’re installed, and the local climate and environment.
+However, inspectors can use the guidelines below to make educated judgments about the materials they inspect.

 |FASTENERS, CONNECTORS & STEEL||YEARS|

 |Fasteners (bright)||25 to 60|

 |Fasteners (electro-galvanized)||15 to 45|

 |Fasteners (stainless)||65 to 100+|